JamesWoolfenden/learn-terraform/docs/aws-instance.md

 # Creating an EC2 Instance

-## Make an instance in a public sub-net
+## Make an instance in a public subnet

 Open your shell again and get a new scaffold: